 16. How do you identify a ventilator-initiated mandatory breath?

-A pressure rise without a pressure deflection below the baseline.
+By a pressure rise without a preceding pressure deflection below the baseline.

 17. How do you identify a patient-initiated breath?

-A pressure deflection below baseline right before a rise in pressure.
+By a pressure deflection below the baseline immediately before a rise in pressure.

 18. How do you identify spontaneous breaths?